Dolphin1311/Dolphin1311/README.md

 - 👋 Hi, I’m @Dolphin1311
 - 👀 I’m interested in Machine Learning and programming in Python
-- 🌱 I’m currently learning Python
+- 🌱 Currently learning Python
 - 📫 How to reach me:
   LinkedIn -  https://www.linkedin.com/in/kirill-gubanov-24ab481a7/
   Instagram - https://www.instagram.com/_dolphey/